NileshBarandwal/AMM-DEX/frontend/amm-dex-ui/README.md

 - Impermanent loss (IL) analytics
 - Safe, transparent interaction with on-chain smart contracts

-> ⚠️ All prices, swaps, and balances are derived **directly from on-chain data**.
+>  All prices, swaps, and balances are derived **directly from on-chain data**.
-> ❌ No centralized APIs
+> X No centralized APIs
-> ❌ No price oracles
+> X No price oracles
-> ❌ No off-chain calculations
+> X No off-chain calculations

 ---